nearform/relay-pagination-directive/README.md

 ## `hasNextPage` Strategies

 The intention of the `pageInfo.hasNextPage` property is to indicate to the consuming application whether it needs to query for subsequent pages of results.
 By default, this library will set this value to true if the data set returned from your resolver has the same length as the `first` argument.
 Depending on your use case this could be enough for you.
 For example, in a scenario where you're using pagination to load a large dataset and your UI does not display page numbers having another page is not a problem.
-However if your pagination is enabling some `Next` style UI button this would be bad as the user could click next and receive a blank page.
+However, if your pagination is enabling some `Next` style UI button this would be bad as the user could click next and receive a blank page.

 These are two additional strategies that can be used to generate your own `hasNextPage` value and provide it in the resolver response.

 - The simplest and lowest overhead option is to simply add 1 to the received `first` value e.g. if 100 items are requested, query your DB for 101.
-You'll then known if 101 records are returned that there is at least 1 more page.
+You'll then know if 101 records are returned that there is at least 1 more page.
-- A window function can be added to you SQL query to retrieve the total (remaining) records found by a query.
+- A window function can be added to your SQL query to retrieve the total (remaining) records found by a query.
 Most DB products support window functions and with a simple count, we can retrieve the total number of records.
-You can then infer that if the total remaining count is greater than the request page size that there are more pages.
+You can then infer that if the total remaining count is greater than the requested page size there are more pages.

 You can view full examples of all three strategies in [this example](./examples/hasNextPageStrategies.js)